-CCEast provides educational advising, college level placement testing, registration services, Running Start testing and advising, financial aid assistance, GED testing and classes, and online access to Centralia College's library resources.
-In addition, a variety of classes connect students to the Centralia campus via interactive video.
+In addition to face-to-face, online, and virtual classes, CCEast provides educational advising, college level placement testing, registration support, Running Start testing and advising, financial aid assistance, GED testing and classes, and high school completion classes.
 The CCEast Organization of Students offers opportunities for leadership development as well as activities for the students.